Xaegir/temp-website/xaegir/content/english/_index.md

   - image: images/about/about-1.png
     subtitle: Roadmap
     title: We Are Currently Working On Several Projects
-    content: |2-

-      XAEGIR is an open-ended platform that prioritizes the user, with innovation as our central focus.
-XAEGIR consists of multiple products and services that bring real ideas to the table.
-We have a Roadmap that outlines what you can expect to see in our future.
+    content: We have plans to work on an extensive range of products and services, starting with our NFT collection(our MVP) and community development.
+Other planned and researched projects include…
     button:
       enable: true
       label: Roadmap